CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 κ_true = reshape(κ_true, N, N)
 ```

-Now we generate the data sample for the truth in a perfect model setting by evaluating the the model here, and observing the flow velocity at a few subsampled points in each dimension (here `obs_ΔN` leads to a ``7 \times 7`` observation grid), and we assume a 5% observational noise on the measurements.
+We generate the data sample for the truth in a perfect model setting by evaluating the the model here, and observing the flow velocity at a few subsampled points in each dimension (here `obs_ΔN` leads to a ``7 \times 7`` observation grid), and we assume 5% additive observational noise on the measurements.

 ```julia
 obs_ΔN = 10